deltaDNA/unity-sdk/README.md

 If you make changes to the enabled networks the changes to the `Dependencies.xml` file should be committed to version control.

+### Unity 4.7 iOS

+We've had some luck building with Unity 4.7.2, but you will need to make a couple of manual changes:
+  * Move files under Assets/DeltaDNA[Ads]/Plugins/iOS to Assets/Plugins/iOS.
+  * The UnityJarResolver will run and generate a Podfile, but it won't build th project.
+Edit the Podile and set "integrate_targets => *true*", then run pod install manually from the command line.
+Open the resulting workspace.
+  * Under Build Phases -> Compile Sources add the -fobj-arc flag to DDNAUnityNotificationsPlugin.m.

 ## Android Integration

 ### Amazon